-A Pandemic Friendship Emerges Into the Sun
+It’s Hard to Make Friends When You Move to a New Town

 Each installment of “The Friendship Files” features a conversation between The Atlantic’s Julie Beck and two or more friends, exploring the history and significance of their relationship.

-This week she talks to two women who struck up a friendship in summer 2020 and started walking miles together every day.
+This week she talks to two women who struck up a friendship last summer and started walking miles together every day.
 They discuss the difficulty they had making friends after moving to their town, how meeting during the pandemic led them to get close quickly, and what it’s like when a friendship born in quarantine starts to emerge into “normal” life.

 The Friends: